Yandex Cloud

 This tutorial describes how to configure firewalls named FW-A and FW-B with the basic firewall and NAT rules required to test performance and fault tolerance in our scenario but insufficient for production deployment.

-Connect to the control segment via a VPNConnect to the control segment via a VPN
+Connect to the management segment via a VPNConnect to the management segment via a VPN

-After deploying the infrastructure, the mgmt folder will contain a VM named jump-vm based on an Ubuntu image with the WireGuard VPN configured for a secure connection.
+After deploying the infrastructure, the mgmt folder will contain the jump-vm Ubuntu instance with the configured WireGuard VPN providing secure connection.
 Set up a VPN tunnel to jump-vm on your PC to access the mgmt, dmz, and public segment subnets.

 You can also connect to the jump VM over SSH using the SSH key from terraform output and the username from the jump_vm_admin_username variable.